-Prerequisite: MAT 181 or higher and EGR 214 or higher with a grade of "C" or higher
+Prerequisite: EGR 214 or higher with a grade of "C" or higher

 Students will learn the fundamental concepts of stresses and strains, deformations and displacements, elasticity and inelasticity, strain energy, and load carrying capacity.
 Students will also analyze and design structural members subjected to tension, compression, torsion, and bending.